 EXAMPLE: If there are 300 people in the CASH program.
 Person #5 is not PAR qualified this month.
 We give out 20 sales this month and they missed out.
 We start at position #21 next month and do 20 more sales next month, they have to wait until all CASH qualified people are paid until their turn comes around again in position # 5 (which is after person #4).
 This is why is it so important for everyone in the CASH program to stay PAR qualified and keep their back office account active.

 21. What happens with CANCELLED orders?
 (CASH PROGRAM)

-If the order gets cancelled, the money would be deducted from the distributor and their upline, but that customer will still stay assigned to that ID.
-This way if the customer does decide to order from us or wants to become a distributor, they will be assigned to the original ID from the CASH program.
-The distributor will go back into the normal rotation with the other distributors.
+If the order gets cancelled, the money would be deducted from the Distributor, but that customer will still stay assigned to that ID.
+This way if the customer does decide to order from us or wants to become a Distributor, they will be assigned to the original ID from the CASH program.
+The Distributor will go back into the normal rotation with the other distributors.

 22. Upline % Clarification (CASH PROGRAM)

 CASH allocations are provided to the 1st-level in-turn Active Distributor ONLY.
 The in-turn Distributor’s upline does not receive commission from CASH allocations.